 Chronic disease characteristics of Type 2 diabetes will affect the quality of life for that individual.
 The chronic disease characteristics are problems with sleep, depression, stress, distress about having the disease, how to cope with the illness, and lack of social support from family and society.
 If you have a chronic disease it will have these same effecting characteristics that Type 2 diabetes has.
 In addition, there is a psychological and social component that creates more hardship.
 Let’s look at the facts about type 2 diabetes.

 84.1 million pre-diabetic (CDC 2015).

 347 million people worldwide.

-Seventh leading cause of death in 2015
+The seventh leading cause of death in 2015

-Costs roughly $245 billion US
+Costs roughly $245 billion in the US

 Average health care cost newly diagnosed diabetic over their lifetime is $85,200 53% of that cost will be used for treating complications